Hirsutism is excess male-pattern hair growth in women. The coarse, dark hair can occur in areas such as the face, chest, and back.

 True hirsutism is often due to an increased level of a male sex hormone called androgen.
 The main circulating androgen is called testosterone.
 This hormone is normally found in both men and women.
 There are certain medical conditions or medications that may cause an elevation in the levels of this hormone in women.

 The most common cause of hirsutism is polycystic ovary syndrome.
-Other less common include:
+Sometimes the cause is unknown, Other less common include:

-Treatment is directed at hair removal, reducing hair growth, and the underlying cause of the hirsutism and may include:
+Treatment is directed at hair removal, reducing hair growth, and the underlying cause of the hirsutism.

 Methods of removing hair include: